All right, news roundup, information overload hour, toll free.

 All right, tell us what you got going on.

-One of the things uh that we're learning about both the Republican Party and the Democratic Party is you know, it's the true death of the moderate Democrat, the blue dog Democrat.
+One of the things that we're learning about both the Republican Party and the Democratic Party is, you know, it's the true death of the moderate Democrat, the blue dog Democrat.

 They're gone.

-And uh and we the way I I think they're all gone.
+By the way, I think they're all gone.

-I mean, maybe you can make the case for cinema and mansion, maybe, but I don't you know, Manchin got totally screwed on that inflation reduction act.
+I mean, maybe you can make the case for cinema and mansion.

 Everything they promised him, they were nigged on.

-So uh let me tell you, Sean, uh cinema gets a nine percent, which is like four times better than the average Democrat, so she's definitely better.
+So let me tell you, Sean, cinema gets a 9%, which is like four times better than the average Democrat.

-But when you're talking the difference between two percent or nine percent, it's gotten pretty bad.
+But when you're talking the difference between 2% or 9%, it's gotten pretty bad.

-Joe Manchin's supposed to be this great moderate.
+Joe Manchin is supposed to be this great moderate.

-He only votes uh with the conservative position sixteen percent of the time.
+He only votes with the conservative position 16% of the time.

-So as much as I'm critical of the Republican Party for not being strong enough, and I know you uh you are as well.
+So as much as I'm critical of the Republican Party for not being strong enough, I know you are as well.

 You know, I've made this case often.

-And this is this is not your your parents' democratic party of old.
+And this is not your parents' Democratic Party of old.

-There's an article over the weekend about, you know, that men in America responding to all this woke crap are finished with the Democratic Party.
+There's an article over the weekend about that men in America responding to all this woke crap are finished with the Democratic Party.

 That's right.

-So we got four trends here with voting groups that I think it's important for people to track.
+So we've got four trends here with voting groups that I think it's important for people to track.

-It's it's all stuff that Donald Trump exacerbated for the Democrats.
+It's all stuff that Donald Trump exacerbated for the Democrats.

-You have people of color who are by and large faithful, go to church and uh and they're disgusted by the transgender policies and these radical policies of the Dems.
+You have people of color who are, by and large, faithful, go to church, and they're disgusted by the transgender policies and these radical policies of the Dems.

-Uh what do you what do you have to tell about their future when there's this attack on uh masculinity and I think you're right if you just look at the problem Democrats have the big gender gap in this country is the problem Democrats have with male voters.
+If you just look at the problem Democrats have, the big gender gap in this country is the problem Democrats have with male voters.

-We don't talk about that because I guess talking about men is is not acceptable anymore.
+We don't talk about that because I guess talking about men is not acceptable anymore.

-So you know I see uh our ratings are demonstrating that the Democratic Party is fully woke fully embracing of Marxism.
+So, you know, I see our ratings are demonstrating that the Democratic Party is fully woke, fully embracing of Marxism.

-Um you know are the Mike Lee's and Ted Cruz's and Donald Trump's gonna you know show the way for the Republican Party or is it you know more than fifty percent of those in the Republican conference who can't even get an award for us on standing up for what's right.
+Or is it more than 50% of those in the Republican Conference who can't even get an award for us on standing up for what's right?

 Let me ask you to answer your own question.

-So the uh the story of uh leadership in the Senate is McConnell got his worst score in over three decades.
+So the story of leadership in the Senate is McConnell got his worst score in over three decades.

-He got a fifty six percent and people say why why would he score so historically low and I think the main reason is is that uh when you have these senators who and he's an appropriator but especially when you have these appropriators and when you have senators who think spending fights are losers politically and they go along with all this profligate spending that Joe Biden pushed and that Barack Obama pushed um it's hard to then turn around to your voters and say you're conservative.
+And I think the main reason is that when you have these senators who, and he's an appropriator, but especially when you have these appropriators and when you have senators who think spending fights are losers politically and they go along with all this profligate spending that Joe Biden pushed and that Barack Obama pushed, it's hard to then turn around to your voters and say you're conservative.

 He and Steve Scalise both are getting awards this year.